Melilla Airport: 20th century

 Following the conflict between Spain and Morocco, a new military airfield was built near Cabrerizas Altas.
 This airport had a simple 300 m landing area.
 As tension settled and Spain was able to re-establish land around Melilla, this airport was relocated again further south of city.

 The new airport, Tauima Aerodrome, was opened for civilian flights 1931 and used also by the military.
 The El Atalayón hydroplane air station (now site of oyster farm) in the Mar Chica was operational in the 1930s to provide additional air travel options using Dornier Do J seaplanes.
 In 1956 the end of the Spanish protectorate over northern Morocco placed the airport outside of control from Spain, although some investment from Spain was done in the aerodrome until 1958.
 Limited access to the airport was given to Melilla by secured bus until 1967.
 The Tauima aerodrome later became Nador International Airport.

 In 1969, the current airport was opened within Melilla's borders and was strictly a civilian facility.
 Spantax began operating on it, with a De Havilland Canada DHC-6 Twin Otter, and later, with a De Havilland Canada DHC-7.

 In 1980, Spantax was replaced by Aviaco, a subsidiary of Iberia at the time, which would use a Fokker F27.

 In 1992, Binter Mediterráneo would enter, also a subsidiary of Iberia, which operated with CN-235, and which later replaced Aviaco.
-It linked the city of Melilla with: Malaga, Almería, Valencia and, in its last year, with Madrid.
+It linked the city of Melilla with: Málaga, Almería, Valencia and, in its last year, with Madrid.

 In 1995, PauknAir entered service, which operated with BAe 146, and which broke Iberia's monopoly on operations from Melilla.
-It managed to connect the city with 7 national airports: Malaga, Madrid, Almería, Barcelona, Palma de Mallorca and it was the first time that it connected the city of Melilla with Santiago de Compostela and Santander.
+It managed to connect the city with 7 national airports: Málaga, Madrid, Almería, Barcelona, Palma de Mallorca and it was the first time that it connected the city of Melilla with Santiago de Compostela and Santander.
 This airline would cease its operations in 1998.

 In 1997, a historical record of 351,569 passengers was broken.

 Sadly, PauknAir ceased operations after one of its planes crashed in 1998.
 After these events, a new VOR radio aid was built to support aircraft without having a published approach.